Dr Markus Luczak-Roesch

 Information dynamics in socio-technical systems, machine augmented intelligence, human-agent collectives and social machines, and human factors of information and computing systems

-Particular foci of my work are:
+Particular foci of his work are:

 - Humans in the information age: This addresses human factors of information and computing systems such as technical or social exclusion.
-I am particularly interested in technology that empowers citizens for social good rather than exploits them for economic purposes.

 Current PhD students